How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Kac–Zwanzig example

 \subsection{Lack-of-fit reduction}

 Let us now apply the lack-of-fit reduction to the Kac–Zwanzig model with the quadratic potential $V(\QQ) = \frac{1}{2}\alpha \QQ^2$.
-Although the results will be similar as in \cite{lof2024}, here we use a different formulation of the reduction method, presented in Section \ref{sec.lof}, and we add a stochatic generalization.
+Although the results will be similar to those in \cite{lof2024}, here we use a different formulation of the reduction method, presented in Section \ref{sec.lof}, and we add a stochastic generalization as presented in Section \ref{sec.path_integral}.